-Lost In Phoenix.
-Stories of Addiction and Homelessness on The Streets of Phoenix, AZ
+Lost in Phoenix – Stories of Addiction and Homelessness

 One Arizona man is helping homeless men and women tell their stories.
 Lost in Phoenix is a Youtube channel created by Art Castro in November of 2020.
 Equipped with a Go-Pro, hygiene bags, and a whole lot of compassion, Castro moves about the Phoenix streets, building rapport and showing interest in those who seem all but forgotten.
 Castro interviews those he encounters, asking them about their situations and what’s brought them to this point in their lives.
 All too often, these are relatively young men and women (20-30) in the grips of addiction.

 In an interview with AZ Family, Castro said that his channel’s goal is to put a face and a story to the lost.

 Table of Contents

 Castro seems to share the view that those we see walking the streets, homeless and addicted, are not just random people; they are our neighbors who need love, support, and most importantly resources to make changes when they are ready.

 Arizonians in Phoenix and surrounding cities can likely attest to the fact that there is a problem with increasing homelessness all over the city.
 To understand what is happening to Phoenix and help those who find themselves on the streets, it’s important to understand the factors that lead people to homelessness.
 These factors include lack of affordable housing, unemployment, poverty, mental illness, substance abuse, and an overall lack of resources.
 Many of the men and women who are on the street are affected by ALL of these factors.

 Are you or someone you love in need of drug and alcohol rehab?
 Call us today and find a Phoenix rehab.